 Offered by: Air and Space Law

-Description: The course in Public International Air Law examines the relevant principles and rules of international law that affect the use of air space and aeronautics.
-The following topics are reviewed:
+Description: The gateway course in Public International Air Law examines the relevant principles and rules of public international law that affect the use of airspace and aeronautics.
+Some of the following topics are reviewed:

 - Public international law : jurisdiction over persons, territory and airspace, law of treaties, settlement of international disputes, incidents of statehood, law of international organisations;

 - sources of international air law;

 - the relevant international aviation organizations and their law-making functions;